 ISO 27001 is an international information security standard.
 Including far over 100 controls the standard is frequently implemented by corporations or businesses dealing with critical infrastructure or the public sector.
 ISO27001 covers areas that include security policies, access control, operations security, human resources, cryptography and compliance.
 It does not cover GDPR*.
 However, an organisation can voluntarily include GDPR in their ISMS (Information Security Management System).

-A note on GDPR: GDPR is NOT a standard, it is a law.
-Hence we have excluded it here. 🙂
+*A note on GDPR: GDPR is NOT a standard, it’s a law, so we’ve excluded it here.

 If you have any questions about Information Security Standards or Cyber Security in general or just want to have a chat, drop us a line at firstname.lastname@example.org.